 Terms of usage: When using the ‘Golden questions and calculator tool’ to carry out independent audience analysis, please note the following conditions on usage:

-(3) You must use all 16 of the golden questions in order to describe the analyses publicly as reflecting the Britain Talks Climate segmentation model.
+(3) you must use all 16 of the golden questions in order to describe the results with the labels of the seven value-based segments of Britain (Progressive Activists, Civic Pragmatists, Disengaged Battlers, Established Liberals, Disengaged Traditionalists, and Backbone Conservatives).

 Cite as: Wang, S., Corner, A., and Nicholls, J. (2020).
 Britain Talks Climate: A toolkit for engaging the British public on climate change.
 Oxford: Climate Outreach

 In the original survey, 45 questions were used to ‘segment’ respondents.
 The so-called ‘golden questions’ are 16 questions within this larger set that most strongly predict segment membership.
 A technical summary of the segmentation and golden questions is available in the methodology.

 Our partner YouGov has created a series of calculators that allow you to classify people into segments based on their answers to the golden questions.
 There are two versions of the calculator in the same Excel document: a ‘single response’ version, and a ‘bulk’ version.
 There is also an R script available for bulk classification.

 The golden questions can be used to segment an existing database, so you can discover which segments you’re currently talking to.
 They can be included in a public survey if you want to understand more about how different segments see a particular issue.